 Included in the total alcohol dependence mortality count are deaths that have come from what are termed ill-defined causes of death in burden of disease studies.
 These ill-defined deaths are causes of death that have been coded with ICD-10 codes in vital registers but for the purposes of burden of disease studies, are not regarded as sufficiently specific causes of death.
-These ill-defined deaths are therefore redistributed amongst specific causes of death across the burden of disease cause list based on the redistribution of deaths method used in the GBD study [3].
-For alcohol dependence, approximately 4% of the mortality count comes from ill-defined death categories such as 'other and unspecified bacterial and infectious diseases' and 'senility'.
-Further explanation of this method is available in the SBoD technical paper [1].
+In SBoD, these ill-defined deaths are redistributed amongst specific causes of death across the burden of disease cause list based on the secondary causes of death recorded on the death certificate.
+For a small number of cases, where there was no additional information relating to secondary causes of death, the individuals clinical history was evaluated to inform the target cause for redistribution.
+For alcohol dependence, approximately 9% of the mortality count comes from these ill-defined deaths.
 For this reason, the number of deaths due to alcohol dependence which have been reported are different from that of officially reported sources.
+Further explanation of this method is available in the Invited chapter of The Registrar General's Annual Review of Demographic Trends [5].